The music course is designed to develop the students' musical skills and to become more confident in their performing

-In year 9, students will complete three solo performances to develop their experience and confidence.
-They will complete a composing course in the autumn and some of the spring term before starting their first piece of coursework which will be completed in year 10.
+In year 10, students will complete three solo performances to develop their experience and confidence.
+They will complete a composing course in the autumn term before starting their first piece of coursework which will be completed by the end of the year.
 They will study theory which will compliment their development of composing skills and help them with the listening paper.
 They will also study various styles of music, such as the conventions of pop (Rock n Roll of the 1950s & 60s, Rock Anthems 1970s & 80s, Pop Ballads 1970s, 80s, & 90s, Solo Artists from 1990 to current), the development of the concerto (Baroque period solo & concerto grosso, Classical and Romantic concerto), and film music (music written specifically for the film, the use of classical music in a film and video game music).

 In Year 11, students complete their solo performance exam and prepare for their ensemble performance to be completed later on in the year.
 They complete a second composition which will be based on the brief sent by the exam board and finish off the course by studying rhythms from certain areas of the world.

 We offer a wide range of instrumental and vocal lessons; brass, strings, woodwind, percussion, acoustic and electric guitar, piano, and vocals.
 We are lucky at Crispin in that the Trustees subsidise the lessons which allows them to become more accessible.